-Where’s the best place to view winter wildlife in Yellowstone National Park?
+Where’s the best place to view Yellowstone National Park winter wildlife?

-When the alarm clock sounded at 5 a.m. that first morning in Yellowstone National Park, we wondered why the heck we had booked an early morning tour called “Wakeup to winter wildlife.”
+When the alarm clock sounded at 5 a.m. that first morning in Yellowstone National Park, we wondered why the heck we had booked an early morning Lamar Valley wildlife excursion.
 We dragged ourselves out of bed, bundled up for the frigid morning and arrived at our meeting place before the sun was up.

 Our destination was Lamar Valley in the park’s Northern Range.
 Its grassy valleys receive less snow than other parts of Yellowstone, making it easier for animals to graze.
 Animals that spread out among the park’s 3,000 square miles of mountains and ridges other times of the year are concentrated in the valley areas for winter.
 The result: Lamar Valley is one of the best winter viewing areas for wildlife in Yellowstone.